First, let's cover some important dates that all businesses should be flagging on their calendars.

 Plan Ahead for End-of-Life/Support Technologies

-Be sure to incorporate aging technologies into your long-term strategic IT plans.
+It's a good idea to know when to "pull the plug" by incorporating aging technologies into your long-term strategic IT plans.
 Knowing end-of-support/life dates will help your organization control risk and reduce unforeseen budget expenses.
 If you need help identifying which of your technologies are facing end-of-support/life and the subsequent evaluation of replacement solutions, get in touch with us.
 We can discuss your current business processes and align cloud solutions that benefit your business.